 Attribute Value Mappings for Service Request

-If you activate service request, the following attributes are configured automatically.
+If you activate Service Request, the following attributes are configured automatically.

 - Approval